 By Kieran McCartan, PhD, David Prescott, LICSW, & Kasia Uzieblo, PhD

-The platform was easy to access and navigate, with the on-demand function allowing people to attend as many workshops after the fact, which is particularly relevant for international delegates because of the time difference (for instance, Kieran is based in the UK and 8 hours behind PST and Kasia is based in Belgium 9 hours behind PST).
-Additionally, it meant that you could view as many workshops as you wanted to means that you could engage with the whole program, not just a few as the on-demand service is available until the 26th of November.
+The platform was easy to access and navigate, with the on-demand function allowing people to attend as many workshops as possible after the fact, which is particularly relevant for international delegates because of the time difference (for instance, Kieran is based in the UK and eight hours ahead and Kasia is based in Belgium, a full nine hours ahead).
+Additionally, it means that attendees can view as many workshops as they please, as the on-demand service is available for 30 days after the end of the conference.
 What follows are some of our individual conference highlights.

 One of the most obvious highlights was the improved poster presentations and sessions, being able to watch the video footage, view the poster, and have an online Q&A with the authors was brilliant.
 Attendees felt that they could experience these sessions at their own pace, take them in, and not feel rushed.
 This is part of the online conference experience that improved upon the in-person version.
 As such, it begs the question, do we need to adapt the traditional poster sessions?